-Further, I will also explain, why high voltage comes in an open circuit.
+Further, I will also explain why high voltage comes in an open circuit.
 And also, what are the voltage limiting factors in the open circuit?

-All of us know that the secondary of the CT transformer should not be left open.
+We know that the secondary of the CT transformer should not be left open.

 As it is a big article, the content of the post is given below